Kirsty Morris

 Partner

-Legal 500 (2022) described Kirsty as a stand out lawyer being "calm, assured and knowledgeable – [she is a] experienced, impressive family lawyer" and in (2021) stated 'Kirsty Morris is really impressive, intelligent, robust, sensible, with the right combination of fantastic judgement and client care' and ' Kirsty Morris - Smart, well prepared and knows her stuff.'
+Legal 500 (2022) described Kirsty as a standout lawyer being "calm, assured and knowledgeable – [she is a] experienced, impressive family lawyer" and in (2021) stated 'Kirsty Morris is really impressive, intelligent, robust, sensible, with the right combination of fantastic judgement and client care' and ' Kirsty Morris - Smart, well prepared and knows her stuff.'

 Kirsty recognises that the breakdown of a relationship can lead to difficult emotional issues, which she deals with sensitively.
-She has undertaken levels 2 and 3 of the CPCAB Counselling Studies certificates which has given her a greater ability to assist clients thought the emotional fallout of separation.
+She has undertaken levels 2 and 3 of the CPCAB Counselling Studies certificates which has given her a greater ability to assist clients though the emotional fallout of separation.

 As well as Edinburgh and London, Kirsty also has experience of working in the field of family law in the USA and France.
 She spent three months working at the National Centre for Missing and Exploited Children in Alexandria, VA, USA and completed a summer internship with Veronique Chauveau and Alexandre Boiche in Paris, France.